- CareLink Plans

 - Pharmacy Benefit

 You can also visit mytuftshealthplan.com, our secure members-only site, to learn the details of the specific plan your employer has chosen for you.
-And be sure to read your Benefit Document, available at mytuftshealthplan.com, to see a complete list of your specific plan’s covered and non-covered benefits.
+And be sure to read your Benefit Document, also available at mytuftshealthplan.com, to see a complete list of your specific plan’s covered and non-covered benefits.

 CareLink Advantage PPO Saver

 The CareLink Advantage PPO Saver plan is a national network, high deductible health plan (HDHP) as defined by the Internal Revenue Service, and may be paired with a Health Savings Account (HSA) available through other institutions, including local banks.
 HSAs are accounts that can be used to pay medical expenses, while offering certain tax advantages.
+The IRS lists the benefits of an HSA as follows:

 While the goal of the CareLink plan is to provide nationwide coverage, the CareLink plan strives to do it in a cost-effective manner.
 One of the ways it does this is by incorporating a fee structure that may require some cost-sharing on your part.
 Depending on your particular plan options, this cost-sharing can be primarily in the form of two components: the deductible and the copay.